 - All kits must be booked by registered library staff, but library staff can book kits on behalf of community groups

-- Learn how to set up your account and start reserving items
+- Need more guidance?
+Learn how to set up your account and start reserving items.

-- For a complete list of equipment, register for an account, but see below for a sampling of items:
+For a complete list of equipment, register for an account.
+Here is a sampling of items.

 Examples of Storytime/Early Childhood Resources